Goldilocks Isolation: High Performance VMs with Edera: Implementation

 \section{Implementation}

-We implemented Edera in Rust and MISRA C using the design from \cref{section:design} for both Kubernetes compatibility and GPU isolation.
-By implementing it in Rust and MISRA C, we avoid many memory safety bugs while achieving high performance.
-The implementation includes the hypervisor, root hardened zone, and several services that allow use with Kubernetes for cluster orchestration.
-These services include a Container Runtime Interface (CRI) compatible with the OCI runtime specification, daemons for zone monitoring, and a kube-apiserver for managing pods.
+We implement Edera in Rust using the design from \cref{section:design} with built-in services for Kubernetes compatibility.
+By implementing it in Rust and utilizing MISRA C components from Xen, we avoid many memory safety bugs while achieving high performance.
+The implementation includes our build of the Xen hypervisor, the root hardened zone, and several services that allow use with Kubernetes for cluster orchestration.
+These services include a CRI compatible with the OCI runtime specification, daemons for zone monitoring, and a kube-apiserver for managing pods.
+For ease of use with Kubernetes, we create a custom guest OS kernel that is distributed as an OCI image.
+Thus, a user can specify this image in their Kubernetes configuration and automatically run their existing containers.
+The source for this implementation is available on request.

-To start, we create a new set of Xen tooling in Rust to replace libxl.
-This tooling simplifies starting a new Xen domain by reducing the number of configuration files and introducing a Rust API to replace the command line tools used by libxl.
-On top of this new Xen tooling, we introduce several services.